Support Replay Gain stored in ID3v2 TXXX fields

 FYI - all files were encoded from FLACs ripped off a CD and then replaygain scanned using foobar2000 under WINE.
 Just in case anyone thinks this is related to using foobar2000 under WINE to rip and replaygain scan I tested all the same files using VLC and in every single case replaygain worked.

-#1 Updated by Dan Hurler about 8 years ago
+#1 Updated by Dan Hurler over 8 years ago

 I just confirmed the bug as it relates to mp3 files IS related to the tagging scheme used.
 When APE tags are used exclusively Audacious is able to parse the replaygain information correctly but with all variants of id3 tags the replaygain information is just returned as null values.